Tips for choosing a market research agency

 You have possibly come to this webpage through Google – and that’s a great place to start!
 But how do you know who is the right agency for you?
 The UK’s top market research agencies are governed by the UK Market Research Society to ensure the highest possible standard through their code of conduct.
 Not all research agencies adhere to professional research standards, so we would recommend that any company that you choose is a MRS Company Partner and member of the Market Research Society.

 Three other useful organisations are; the Association of Qualitative Research (AQR), Business Intelligence Group (BIG) and the Independent Consultants Group (ICG) – although they do not govern research standards.
-Also look out to see if they are an Award Winner – this is likely to demonstrate their passion for research, professionalism and commitment to the research they do or the services they provide.
+Also, look out to see if they are an Award Winner – this is likely to demonstrate their passion for research, professionalism and commitment to their research or the services they provide.

 What types of Market Research Agency are there?

-There are a wide range of market research companies UK and internationally.
-There are many ways of categorising research firms as most will tend to specialise in different industries and sectors, including; food and beverages, fashion, entertainment, financial services, business services, politics, housing, travel & tourism and many more.
-If an agency has experience of your market, then this should at least mean they have a head-start on an market research agency that doesn’t.
+There is a wide range of market research companies UK and internationally.
+There are many ways of categorising research firms, as most will tend to specialise in different industries and sectors, including; food and beverages, fashion, entertainment, financial services, business services, politics, housing, travel & tourism and many more.
+If an agency has experience of your market, then this should at least mean they have a head-start on a market research agency that doesn’t.

 Alternatively, some market research agencies specialise in particular types of research, such as; Business and B2B research, Consumer, Qualitative Research and Focus Groups, Online surveys, Advertising, Eye-tracking, Customer Satisfaction online surveys etc. So make sure they have the right skills set or experience for you to deliver the research you need.

-Market research companies do things professionally and so they don’t come cheap and typically research projects will start from around £3,000 up to £20,0000 or more.
-If you are looking for low cost research solution, then we would suggest you use a research ‘Omnibus’ agency – where the survey questionnaire and survey costs are shared with others.
-However, for business to business research we recommend telephone interviewing as response rates to online are very low and quality of respondents is sometimes questionable.
+Market research companies do things professionally and so they don’t come cheap typically research projects will start from around £3,000 up to £20,0000 or more.
+If you are looking for low-cost research solution, then we would suggest you use a research ‘Omnibus’ agency – where the survey questionnaire and survey costs are shared with others.
+However, for business-to-business research we recommend telephone interviewing as response rates to online are very low and the quality of respondents is sometimes questionable.

 Finding the right market research agency for you

-Before you commission any market research agency to help you, make sure you are clear of your own particular business and research needs and write a market research brief .
-A research brief should explain your background and business objectives, target market, and indication of budget and what you want to achieve through the research.
+Before you commission any market research agency to help you, make sure you are clear of your own particular business and research needs and write a market research brief.
+A research brief should explain your background and business objectives, target market, and an indication of budget and what you want to achieve through the research.
 You can download our briefing document from this website.